aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-images/add-image-to-pdf/_index.md

 lastmod: "2023-12-15"
 ---

-## Add Image in an Existing PDF File
+## Add an image to an existing PDF file

 Do you need to attach an image to a PDF?
 Want to Improve the readability of your PDF?
 Add images to your PDF and your presentation or resume will look more presentable.